bakotaco/anchovy/README.md

     DESTDIR=<dir> make

-where <dir> is replaced with the directory you want anchovy to be installed.
+where <dir> is replaced with the directory where anchovy should be installed.

 Usage
 -----
 In order to use anchovy in your project

 TODO...